Brown Environmental Leadership Lab (BELL): Rhode Island

 Dining Services Information

-If you have a food allergy, dietary restriction or a need for another accommodation please indicate this on your Medical Authorization and Health History Form and BELL Dietary Support Form by the March 29 deadline.
+If you have a food allergy, dietary restriction or a need for another accommodation please indicate this on your Medical Authorization and Health History Form and BELL Dietary Support Form by the April 9 deadline.
 The University’s Dietician or a program director will reach out to you directly to offer to discuss your dining options.
 Options could include using an online special meal request system, access to the Allergen Friendly Pantry and guidance navigating the online information and dining halls.
 In addition, temporary dining accommodations can be provided using a Chef's card that is available on request when you swipe into the main dining hall, the Sharpe Refectory (Ratty).
 These cards can be used to request a special meal if you arrive on a weekend and have not yet formally arranged accommodations.
 These cards will enable you to request a meal that is gluten-free or free of the following allergens: shellfish, soy, dairy, nuts, peanuts, eggs, wheat, alcohol and fish.

 Personal Health and Medical Emergencies

-Students with minor health concerns can be seen at Brown University’s Health Services Monday to Friday 8 a.m. to 4 p.m.
+Students with minor health concerns can be seen at Brown University’s Health Services, Monday to Friday 8 a.m. to 4 p.m.
 ET.
 Should you need to visit Health Services, you are encouraged to schedule an appointment by calling 401-863-3953.
 Nursing advice is available 24/7 at 401-863-1330, and certified first aid staff are also available to assist on evenings or weekends.
 If you require non-emergency care from a healthcare professional you may also be taken to a local Urgent Care outside of Brown University Health Services hours.
 In the event of a medical emergency, you will generally be transported to Hasbro Children’s Hospital in Providence.

 Prescription Medications

 You are responsible for safely storing and taking your own prescription medication.
-If you are not accustomed to managing your own medication, you should work with your parents/guardians to determine the best approach to do so during the program.
+If you are not accustomed to managing your own medication, you should work with your parent(s)/guardian(s) to determine the best approach to do so during the program.
 All students who are taking prescription medications should bring their prescribed medication in its original container and a copy of their prescription (which can be an electronic copy).
 Having a copy of the original prescription will enable us to replace medication if needed.
 Students with life-saving asthma and anaphylaxis medications (e.g., inhalers and epi-pens) must keep them on their person at all times.
 If your medication requires refrigeration, we will provide access to a refrigerator for the duration of the program.

 Tick Awareness

-As with most outdoor locations in the Northeast, deer ticks that sometimes carry Lyme disease and other tick-borne illnesses, may be present at sites where BELL: Rhode Island field trips are held.
+As with most outdoor locations in the Northeast, deer ticks that sometimes carry Lyme disease and other tick-borne illnesses may be present at sites where BELL: Rhode Island field trips are held.
 Should you be from a region that does not have ticks, we want you to know about deer ticks and tick-bite prevention.

 To reduce your risk of a tick bite you are

-• Going to be reminded to do tick checks three times per day
+• Going to be reminded to do tick checks three times per day;

-• Encouraged to wear long-pants, mid-calf socks, and close-toed shoes during some site visits
+• Encouraged to wear long-pants, mid-calf socks, and close-toed shoes during some site visits.

 If you experience any flu-like symptoms, joint aches or a bulls-eye rash, upon your return home, you should contact your medical provider and inform them that you have been in an area where there are deer ticks that sometimes carry Lyme disease.